Zankoden/node_video_sql/README.md

-This is a node js project for showing basic CRUD op[erations including uploading of video files.
+This is a node js project for showing basic CRUD operations including uploading of video files.